How To Start Running

 “But remember,” says Steele, “patience is a new runner’s best trait.
 Increasing time or speed too quickly can lead to frustration or injury [fast running puts added stress on the musculoskeletal system – ligaments, tendons and other connective tissue], so you want to develop your endurance before you work on your speed.”

 How do I stay motivated?

-“To start out, keep it super simple,” advises Olympic trainer Tim Weeks.
+“To start out, keep it super-simple,” advises Olympic trainer Tim Weeks.
 “And set an achievable target that you know you can’t fail at.
-Choose a realistic number of times you think you can do a week, then keep going for four weeks so the body can ease in and adapt.
-For example, three times a week for four weeks, that’s 12 runs.”
+Choose a realistic number of times you think you can run a week, then keep going for four weeks so the body can ease in and adapt.
+For example, three times a week for four weeks is 12 runs.”
 And don’t underestimate the power of a visual motivator.
 “Sketch a grid on a piece of paper with 12 boxes on it, and hang it somewhere you will see every day,” says Weeks.
 “When you have 12 ticks, reward yourself with a physical item – it will remind you of what you’ve just achieved.”

 Is there a correct way to run?